-Available sites are shown in Table 6-3 Inventory of Vacant Land Available for Residential Development, and Figure 6-1 Vacant parcels.
-The sites shown in Figure 6-1 and listed in Table 6-2 were originally categorized into three categories: likely developable (green), developable with some constraint (yellow), and likely not developable (red).
+Available sites are shown in Table 6-3 Inventory of Vacant Land Available for Residential Development, and Figure 6-1 Vacant Sites Inventory.
+The sites shown on Figure 6-1 and listed in Table 6-3 were originally categorized into three categories: likely developable (green), developable with some constraint (yellow), and likely not developable (red).
 Those that are highlighted in yellow have a reduced number of units designated to consider the site constraint.
 Those designated red were removed from the below inventory.

 All sites identified in the sites inventory, Table 6-3, are within City limits and adequately serviced by City water and sewer services.
-More information of the City's water capacity and other utilities can be found in Chapter 8.
+Crescent City has sufficient infrastructure capacity to accommodate all RHNA.
+More information on the City's water capacity and other utilities can be found in Chapter 8.